datahub-project/datahub/docs/cli.md

 The `delete` command allows you to delete metadata from DataHub.

-Read the [metadata deletion guide](./how/delete-metadata.md) to understand how you the `delete` command.
+The [metadata deletion guide](./how/delete-metadata.md) covers the various options for the delete command.

 ### exists